-(4) a trustee, exercising the skill and diligence that a trustee
+(4) a trustee, exercising the skill and diligence that a trustee is commonly held to, would not approve the contract.

 (f) The Chairman, after notice and hearing, shall have the authority to require appropriate contract modifications or may void any contract if he subsequently determines that any of the provisions of this section have been violated.